Our Mission Statement

 Uniting Three Fires Against Violence is a statewide tribal domestic violence and sexual assault coalition serving the Tribes located in Michigan.
 Our mission is to support Michigan Tribes in promoting the social change necessary to address the disproportionate rates of violence impacting our communities.

 Rachel Carr is an enrolled member of the Sault Ste.
 Marie Tribe of Chippewa Indians.
-Utilizing her experience working with and for tribal communities, she has presented on a variety of topics, including domestic violence and sexual assault in Indian Country, historical trauma, and improving the tribal systemic response to DV/SA.
+Utilizing her experience working with and for tribal communities, she has presented on a variety of topics, including domestic violence and sexual assault in Indian Country, historical trauma, and improving the tribal systemic response to domestic violence and sexual assault (DV/SA).
 In addition to her professional experience, she recently completed her MSW to strengthen her ability to understand and broaden her perspective on complex social issues.
 Ms. Carr has also advocated for domestic violence legislation, including the Violence Against Women Act (2013), on the local, state and national level.
 Rachel currently serves as the Executive Director for Uniting Three Fires Against Violence (U.T.F.A.V).
 Prior to her current role, Ms. Carr served as the Policy Specialist for UTFAV and as a Victim Advocate for the Sault Ste.
 Marie Tribe of Chippewa Indians/Advocacy Resource Center.

 Cell Phone: 906-440-4200